phialosophy10/BoneSuperResolution/docs/README.md

 ![3D rendering of femur](https://github.com/phialosophy10/BoneSuperResolution/assets/93533251/945d4ad4-9023-4e59-9b42-a36c5e1b2978)

-The FACTS (Femur Archaeological CT Superresolution) dataset consists of 13 archaeological proximal femurs from humans dated around the Middle Ages in Denmark.
+The FACTS dataset consists of 13 archaeological proximal femurs from humans dated around the Middle Ages in Denmark.
 The dataset contains both left and right proximal femurs from both males and females (2M/11F).

 An overview of the names, sex, approximated age (if available) and the shape of each of the bone volumes is given in the following table: